eelstork/Kabuki/Assets/Kabuki/Doc/Dev notes.md

 # Kabuki dev notes

+## Sequences vs Selectors

+There's a couple of things that we're going to cover here:

+2) Getting to the bottom of the `Once` RoR issue.
+1) Why selectors are a better default than sequences.
+3) Delegation

+## Is `Once` broken?

+The `Once` decorator does not behave *exactly* like the memory node described in Ögren et al.; specifically, Once does not reset "when exiting the parent composite.
+It resets upon finding a temporal discontinuity.
+As a result, placed in first position in a stateless composite, `Once` does not reset when looping over:

+`Once(A) && B && C` does not reset on loop

+`A && Once(B) && C` resets on loop, unless A completes immediately.

+This may be considered a bug.
+There's a couple of ways this can be fixed, however probably not without adding an API.
+The best candidate is this:

+`A && Once(B) && C && @break()`

+In this case, what we may offer is a function level, explicit *reset*; this cannot be implemented right away.
+Currently decorators hash on a line basis.
+So we'll have to also store them on a member basis (via diagnostics) to implement this feature.

+An alternative here is the standard, ordered `Sequence`; however no luck here (could be a genuine 'bug').

+## Selectors are better than sequences

+Based on what

 ## Roaming - failing gracefully

 When we implemented roaming we decided to condone failures - such as when avoidance is not enough, or the target is inside another object.